Preparing to Apply

 In order to appreciate the career that a BDS degree will prepare you for, usually it is essential that all applicants carry out work shadowing within a dental practice setting and we would normally require at least 3 days work experience in an NHS or mixed NHS and private practice.
 This is to ensure you have a reasonable idea of the job you will be training to do.
 Fully private practice experience or hospital experience is valuable as an addition to NHS practice experience, but is not a substitute.

-For applicants applying for study in 2024 we are aware that work experience and voluntary placements have been cancelled.
-We appreciate that volunteering within a community setting may have been impossible since March 23rd 2020, therefore this will no longer be a requirement for 2024 entry.
-However, if you have been able to complete any voluntary placements either before this, or have been able to volunteer remotely in any capacity since 23rd March 2020, please do detail this on your UCAS form.
+For applicants applying for study in 2025, we are aware that work experience and voluntary placements may not always be possible to obtain.
+However, if you have been able to complete any voluntary placements either before this, or have been able to volunteer remotely in any capacity, please do detail this on your UCAS form.

 We recognise that experience in a healthcare setting can provide you with a great deal of insight into the profession you aspire to join.
 This can help you to decide if a career in a caring profession is right for you and also help you to identify the skills you need to develop.
 In the absence of face-to-face experiences, it is important that you use other means to gain an understanding of the work and challenges faced by healthcare staff.
 Reports on the present situation in the national media highlight that healthcare staff are working under great pressure.
 You must recognise, however, that this situation is unprecedented and an understanding of a more routine life in healthcare can be gained using on-line resources.